 If you or a loved one are struggling with heroin addiction, let San Antonio Recovery Center help you write a story of recovery.
 Call us today at 866.957.7885 or reach out online.

 Heroin Withdrawal: The First Step in Treatment

 Regardless of the users’ ages, the first step in treatment for addiction to any substance is withdrawal.
-Heroin withdrawal is particularly difficult when compared to other substances.
-Some people claim anticipation of withdrawal is worse than the actual experience, while others say that detox is like having a “super flu” with exaggerated flu-like symptoms.
-However it is experienced, it’s true that more relapses occur during heroin withdrawal, than any other time of treatment.
+Heroin withdrawal is particularly tricky when compared to other substances.
+Some people claim anticipation of withdrawal is worse than the experience, while others say that detox is like having a “super-flu” with exaggerated flu-like symptoms.
+However, more relapses occur during heroin withdrawal than at any other time of treatment.

 - Cold sweats

 - Depression and changing moods